rafag0n/Appetit-client/readme.md

 ## Install

 This project uses React.JS [React.JS](https://pt-br.reactjs.org/).
 You will need yarn and npm installed at your machine.
-To start the development server, just run:
+To install dependencies and start the development server, just run:

 ```
 yarn install && yarn start:dev
 ```

+You can then visit the app with http://localhost:3000.
+To pass through login, simply write any email and password.

 ## License